 On average, reviews are finalized within 4-5 weeks.
 Time is dependent on availability of peer reviewers and the quality of your application.
 If there are issues that need to be addressed, for instance there is missing documentation, or there is a perception of bias in the program, the process may take longer.

 - Is there a cost involved in the application for U of T approval & accreditation?

-Yes, the University of Toronto approval fee is calculated based on 10% of the registration fee (a minimum of $5/registrant up to a maximum of $25/registrant).
-You may contact the Accreditation Coordinator for more details and applicable fees for your program at firstname.lastname@example.org.
+Yes, the University of Toronto accreditation fee is 10% of the registration fee paid, with a minimum of $5/registrant up to a maximum of $25/registrant.
+The minimum accreditation fee is $750.
+The U of T accreditation fee applies to ALL registrants, including physicians, residents, fellows, as well as all other registrant categories/professionals.
+You may contact the Accreditation Coordinator for more details and applicable fees for your program at email@example.com.
 There are no extra fees for designating additional or multiple credits for a program.

 Process for Assigning Credits

 - My event is targeting both family physicians and specialists.
 Do I need to submit more than one application to be assigned the appropriate credits for these target audiences?